Praqma/staci/README.md

-STACI - Support Ticketing and Continous Integration
+# STACI Support Ticketing and Continous Integration

+## Important information
 Remember to turn off SE-LINUX and APPAMOR.

+## Preperation
-Create a folder structure in /data where a user with uid has full read-write access.
-Also, create a jira, atlassiandb, confluence and bamboo inside this folder with same rights.
-You can specify another folder in ./bin/staci.properties instead of /data (look for volume_dir=/data)
+- Create a folder structure in /data where a user with uid has full read-write access.
+- Create a jira, atlassiandb, confluence and bamboo folder inside this folder with same rights.
+- You can specify another folder in ./bin/staci.properties instead of /data (look for volume_dir=/data)

+## Getting started
 ```
 pull the repository
 cd staci